solidi/writing/64-the-not-so-small-things-of-developing-software.md

 ## Social Post

 Here I share the "#small" #lessons learned in a #career.
-These are my important concepts as a #software #engineer.
+These are my essential concepts as a #software #engineer.

 [devto](https://dev.to/solidi/the-not-so-small-things-of-developing-software-3emi)